Korzer420/LoreRandomizer/README.md

 - Bow while in a room with a nail master (except Sly)
 - Get scammed by Millibelle.
 - Kill Menderbug (currently unused)
+- Give the flower to two npc which have dialogue for it.
+(Although there might be more.
+The only onces counting are: Elderbug, Emilitia, White Lady, Oro, Godseeker)
 - Cast dive in Dirtmouth to sky dive into the well from at least the height of the king's pass entrance.

 (Yeah I know, those aren't even 28, but if someone want, they can expand on that.)